 - There is a prophecy here: EU Brexit? please read it and discuss it as a group.

-The following prophecy which came to David Noakes, from the Issachar Ministries Trust, came our attention this week, and we think it is demands serious consideration and prayer.
+The following prophecy which came to David Noakes, from the Issachar Ministries Trust, came our attention this week, and we are posting it here to enable us all to test it against scripture and bring to the Lord in prayer.

 “Nation of Britain, I have loved you with a love which has not ceased, despite the state of apostasy and degradation into which you have fallen.
 My anger towards those church leaders who have taught false things in my Name, and encouraged others to believe and act as they do, is intense and my judgment upon them will be severe.
 Yet I have compassion upon those who have been like sheep without godly shepherds; and my heart still longs to exercise mercy upon a nation whose forefathers upheld my Name and took my Word to the ends of the earth; a nation whose belief in the truth of my Word framed godly laws and inspired a culture of uprightness.

 “Rather than rely on Me and my faithfulness to you, you chose, for worldly purposes, to join yourself to an institution which has denied my Name and refused to acknowledge Me in its councils.
 My fierce anger is upon that institution on account of its rebellion, its defiant rejection of me and its hardness of heart towards my ancient people Israel.